utnslab/Alkali/README.md

 Alkali is a compiler infrastructure for SmartNICs, delivering both functional and performance portability across a wide range of SmartNIC hardware.
 It centers on a unified intermediate representation (IR), a common set of optimization and transformation passes, and an automated network-application parallelization pipeline.

-Currently, this repo contains Alkali frontend for C and $\alpha$IR, the definition and implementation of IR, optimization & transformation passes, and code generation for following backends: Verilog(FPGA), MicroC(Netronome), and LLVM(ARM DPDK/RiscV).
+Currently, this repo contains Alkali frontend for C and αIR, the definition and implementation of IR, optimization & transformation passes, and code generation for following backends: Verilog(FPGA), MicroC(Netronome), and LLVM(ARM DPDK/RiscV).

 - [Portable and High-Performance SmartNIC Programs with Alkali](#portable-and-high-performance-smartnic-programs-with-alkali)